 That’s 3840×2160 pixels to be exact.
 This is actually double the amount of the current SDR 1080P display technology.

 Wider color range – more details of the image is being loaded because more pixels are being loaded.

 This will result in more colors being displayed compared to previous display technologies being offered.

 To put it into perspective, SDR can display only 16.77 million colors, while the 4K HDR can display 1.07 billion colors.
 That’s how huge the gap is.

-Overall image quality improvement – resolution, color depth, color gamut, contrast and frame rate have all improved dramatically with 4K HDR, the resolution doubled, color depth and gamut has increased dramatically as well.
+Overall image quality improvement – resolution, color depth, color gamut, contrast, and frame rate have all improved dramatically with 4K HDR, the resolution doubled, color depth and gamut have increased dramatically as well.

 All in all, the quality of the image displayed in 4K HDR display screens is unbelievably high.